Lokah Chapter 1: Chandra: Plot

-In a war-torn city, Chandra (Kalyani Priyadarshan) fights a female assassin sent by Ishtar and escapes from a ruined building.
+In a war-torn city, Chandra fights a female assassin sent by Ishtar and escapes from a ruined building.

-In the present, Chandra is summoned from Sweden to Bengaluru by Prakash and learns that the summons came from Moothon ("the Elder").
-She obtains a fake passport from Tom Isaac, an acquaintance, who also mentions about They Live Among Us, a book credited to the pen name Joseph Dominic and described as a detailed chronicle of supernatural beings similar to the Aithihyamala.
+In the present, Chandra is summoned from Sweden to Bangalore (Bengaluru) by Prakash and learns that the summons came from Moothon ("the Elder").
+She obtains a fake passport & learns about They Live Among Us, a book credited to the pen name Joseph Dominic that describes detailed chronicles of supernatural beings, similar to the legendary Aithihyamala.

-In Bengaluru, Chandra lives quietly, working night shifts and is seen visiting the Holy Grail Café, owned by her ally Johny.
-Across the street lives Sunny (Naslen) and his friends Venu, a MBBS dropout student and Naijil.
+In Bangalore, Chandra lives quietly, working night shifts and is visiting the Holy Grail Café, owned by her ally Johny.
+Across the street lives Sunny and his friends Venu, a MBBS dropout student and Naijil.
 Sunny develops feelings for Chandra, though she remains distant.

-Her powers are revealed when she intervenes to protect a co-worker from Sundar, a member of an organ trafficking ring led by crime boss-turned-politician Gajendran and supported by Inspector Nachiyappa (Sandy Master), a misogynist.
+Her powers are revealed when she intervenes to protect a co-worker from Sundar, a member of an organ trafficking ring led by crime boss/politician Gajendran and supported by Inspector Nachiyappa, a corrupt cop.
 Nachiyappa becomes suspicious of Chandra after learning that she had attacked Sundar violently.
-Later she also saves Sunny from an accident and is subsequently invited to Naijil's birthday party.
+Chandra also saves Sunny from an accident and is subsequently invited to Naijil's birthday party.
 Their cat is scared of her presence and Chandra is visibly uncomfortable with the sight of blood.

 Sunny begins to suspect her after seeing Kumar, a known criminal associate, regularly deliver sealed containers to her.
-His doubts increase when Naijil briefly disappears, though it is later explained he was detained by police.
-Chandra is later abducted by Sundar and his men but she manages to kill them and escape.
-Sunny, attempting to rescue her, witnesses her agility and strength.
-She confirms to him that she is a Yakshi, causing him to faint.
+His doubts increase when Naijil briefly disappears (though it is later explained he was detained by police).
+Chandra is later abducted by Sundar and his men, but she manages to kill them and escape.
+Sunny, attempting to rescue her, witnesses her powers.
+She confirms to him that she is a Yakshi.

-Somewhere in the city Verghese Kurien, who tells his granddaughter the legend of Kalliyankattu Neeli: a tribal girl whose village was destroyed by a king enforcing caste segregation and who, after being bitten by a bat, developed supernatural abilities.
+Somewhere in the city, Verghese Kurien, narrates to his granddaughter the legend of Kalliyankattu Neeli: a tribal girl whose village was destroyed by a king enforcing caste segregation and after being bitten by a bat, developed supernatural abilities.
 After the king's men killed her parents, she killed them in revenge and became a guardian figure and a nightmare for wrongdoers.
-She was later recruited by Kadamattathu Kathanar (Sunny Wayne) to serve Moothon; Kathanar deceived the public into believing he had captured and subdued Neeli.
-Verghese is revealed to be Joseph Dominic, author of They Live Among Us, and Chandra is revealed to be Neeli herself, now immortal.
+She was later recruited by legendary priest/sorcerer Kadamattathu Kathanar to serve Moothon.
+Verghese is revealed to be Joseph Dominic, and Chandra is revealed to be Neeli, now immortal.